 Saint Francis appears to Pope Nicholas V

-The story of Saint Francis appearing to Pope Nicholas V is based on a Franciscan legend that became popular in the 17th century.
-In 1449, Pope Nicholas V and a small group visited the tomb of Saint Francis in Assisi, Italy.
-In the darkened crypt, the flickering torchlight fell on the saint's body, which was miraculously preserved.
+The story of Saint Francis appearing to Pope Nicholas V is based on a Franciscan devotional tradition that became especially popular in the seventeenth century.
+The event itself is connected to a visit made in 1449, when Pope Nicholas V traveled with a small group to the tomb of Francis of Assisi in Basilica of Saint Francis of Assisi.
+In the darkened crypt, the flickering light of torches illuminated the saint’s body, which according to tradition was miraculously preserved.
+Later Franciscan accounts recount that during this moment the Pope experienced a profound spiritual vision of Saint Francis.

 This image is a public domain image, which means either that copyright has expired in the image or the copyright holder has waived their copyright.
 Franciscan Gallery charges for the access to high resolution copy of the image.
 Manually restoration was necessary in order to improve quality, without covering the original image.